leyhline/Lagrange/_posts/2018-03-04-watermark-removal-and-integrated-super-resolution-on-anime-pictures.md

 <figure>
     <img src="{{ site.baseurl }}/assets/{{ page.slug }}/waifu2x.png" alt="waifu2x example">
     <figcaption>
-    Taken from the the project's <a href="https://github.com/nagadomi/waifu2x">Github repository</a> showing the popular virtual idol Hatsune Miku from the Vocaloid software (<a href="http://piapro.net/en_for_creators.html">CC BY-NC by piapro</a>).
+    Taken from the the project’s <a href="https://github.com/nagadomi/waifu2x">Github repository</a> showing the popular virtual idol Hatsune Miku from the Vocaloid software (<a href="http://piapro.net/en_for_creators.html">CC BY-NC by piapro</a>).
     </figcaption>
 </figure>

 The paper presenting the underlying theory itself is from 2015.
 By now there might be some more advanced techniques and models.
-That's something I have to explore some more at a later time.
+That's something I have to explore at a later time.

 But what's important to realize is the limit of super-resolution.
 Scaling the image up too much is like drawing something completely new.
 A flower seen from afar might just be a blob of color in our eyes.
-But up close it's a complex organic life form where every petal has it's own highly individual texture and form.
-If we were to draw these details on our own, where would they come from?
+But up close it's a complex organic life form where every petal has it's own highly individual texture and shape. *A Flower Is Not A Flower*.
+If we were to draw these details on our own without looking at reality, where would the necessary information come from?

 ## Approach

 The main component will of course be aforementioned *Deep Learning*.
 I don't want to go into details because if you already know about it superficial explanations will only bore you.
 And if you're here for anime you surely want to know about [applications](http://deeplearninggallery.com/), not about technical details.
 Just as much: Such models take some data as input, do a whole lot of calculations and return the result.
 The important part is that these calculations are purely *learned*.
 At first the model returns only rubbish and if you continue to train it with random data this won't change.
-But if there's a pattern the results will improve considerably in a short amount of time of maybe a few weeks (easier problems won't take that much time; maybe some hours).
-Without programming, manual rules, just by throwing data at it like an idiot.
+But if there's a pattern the results will improve considerably in a short amount of time of maybe a few weeks (easier problems won't take that much time; like some hours).
+Without programming, manual rules… Just by throwing data at it like an idiot.
 It's great!

 The more complicated the pattern the harder it is to learn.
 Sounds logical but it's often not clear which problems are fit for Deep Learning.
 My favorite rule of thumb is from the book "Deep Learning".
-Yes, the title's slightly presumptuous (even their domain name is [deeplearningbook.org](http://www.deeplearningbook.org/)) but it's most recommendable!
+Yes, the title's slightly presumptuous (even their domain name is [deeplearningbook.org](http://www.deeplearningbook.org/)) but it's a most recommendable read!

 > Most tasks that consist of mapping an input vector to an output vector, and that are easy for a person to do rapidly, can be accomplished via deep learning, given sufficiently large models and sufficiently large datasets of labeled training examples.